Estimated annual campus deadline: Mid-January

 Award: $15,000 award for both project expenses ($8,000) and educational support ($7,000)

 Expanded Scholarship Details:

-The Donald A. Strauss Public Service Scholarship Foundation was created as a memorial to the late Don Strauss, who demonstrated a strong, lifelong commitment to public service and education.
+The Strauss Scholarship Foundation supports college students interested in public service, providing funds to use toward the expenses for a yearlong public service project.
+The Foundation was created as a memorial to the late Don Strauss, who demonstrated a strong, lifelong commitment to public service and education.
 The Strauss Scholarship Foundation awards approximately fourteen $15,000 scholarships annually to college students pursuing a public service project. $8,000 of this award is designated as a project grant to fund the student’s service project expenses, while up to $7,000 is designated as a scholarship to be applied to the student’s educational support.

 The Strauss foundation seeks candidates who: